root221/CarND-Behavioral-Cloning-P3/writeup_template.md

 My first step was to use a fully connected neural network, it drove poorly.
 Then I tried to use Lenet, I thought this model might be appropriate because convolution neural network worked pretty good at images.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+In order to gauge how well the model was working, I run the simulator to see how well the car was driving around track one.
+The second  model drove much better than my first neural netwok, but still not good enough.

+Then, I tried a more powerful mode.
+The model drove pretty well, but there were a few spots where the vehicle fell off the track, in order to improve the driving behavior in these cases, I added the images took from the left and right camera.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (the last cell) consisted of a few convolution neural network follow by a few fully connected layer.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process